cnobert/1514-assignment04-BetterMoquitoes/README.md

 -   (5 marks) Make the game an actual game.

-    -   The game will have a start screen.
+    -   The game will have a menu screen.
 The game will flow through the states described above in a logical way.

     -   The player will have three lives, and move to Level02 when they dispatch of all of the mosquitoes.